jmp/fetch-slackbuild/README.md

     curl -sSL https://slackbuilds.org/GPG-KEY | gpg --import -

-Optionally, you might want to add that key as a trusted keys.
+Optionally, you might want to add that key as a trusted key.

-Then you can fetch a SlackBuild, like this:
+Then, you can fetch a SlackBuild, like this:

     ./fetch-slackbuild.sh PACKAGE